umar146/order-management/README.md

 3. Integrating Customer Notification - which notifies the customer on the status of the received orders
 4. Managing the stocks - which can handle & notify the users about the stock details of the requested item.

+# How to build

+This project sould be built using Apache Maven Build Tool.
+Check out the repostiroy, and run the below maven command to build this project

+    > mvn clean install